peter-hofinger/mac-pdf-compression/README.md

 uv run main.py "/pattern/with/wildcards.pdf"
 ```

 The tool accepts any path and supports [wildcards](https://docs.python.org/3/library/pathlib.html#pathlib-pattern-language).
-If the given pattern resolves to existing PDF files, it processes all of them Largest files are processed first, so the estimated time remaining will be overestimated.
+If the given pattern resolves to existing PDF files, it processes all of them.
+Files are processed by largest first, so the estimated time remaining will be overestimated.

 ### Single File Compression